 9716

-Urban Land Institute Tours San Cristina Apartments /2025/03/urban-land-institute-tours-san-cristina-apartments/ Tue, 18 Mar 2025 16:26:46 +0000 /?p=9708 Members of the Urban Land Institute (ULI) recently toured HomeRise鈥檚 recently renovated San Cristina Apartments at 1000 Market Street, gaining firsthand insight into the transformative impact of permanent supportive housing […]
+Urban Land Institute Tours San Cristina Apartments /2025/03/urban-land-institute-tours-san-cristina-apartments/ Tue, 18 Mar 2025 16:26:46 +0000 /?p=9708 Members of the Urban Land Institute (ULI) recently toured HomeRise鈥檚 recently renovated San Cristina Apartments at 1000 Market Street, gaining firsthand insight into the transformative impact of permanent supportive housing (PSH).
+During the tour, ULI members had the opportunity to learn about the vital role that stable, service-enriched housing plays in addressing homelessness. 黑料门staff, […]

 The post Urban Land Institute Tours San Cristina Apartments appeared first on HomeRise.